 Similar to a PowerPoint presentation, Presentation lessons in Thinkific display slides that your students can navigate through and you have the option to record or upload audio for each slide!

 In this article:

 About This Feature

-If you have a created a presentation in an external platform like Keynote, PowerPoint or Google Slides, you can use a Presentation lesson to display it within your Thinkific course!
+If you have created a presentation in an external platform like Keynote, PowerPoint, or Google Slides, you can use a Presentation lesson to display it within your Thinkific course!

 With Presentation lessons, you also have the option of recording or uploading audio for each slide directly within Thinkific.
 This is a great way and simple way to create a customized experience for your students right within Thinkific.

 To create a Presentation lesson, you will need to upload a PDF file.
 Each page in your PDF will be converted to images that will be displayed as slides within your Presentation lesson for students to navigate through.